oloapinivad/ECmean4/docs/sphinx/source/installation.rst

 ECmean4 is a lightweight python package, but it depends on some binaries for interpolation and netcdf/grib data access, thus both installation options requires conda/mamba.
-We recommend to use `mamba <https://mamba.readthedocs.io/en/latest/user_guide/mamba.html>_` since it is lighter and deal in a better way with dependencies.
+We recommend to use `mamba <https://mamba.readthedocs.io/en/latest/user_guide/mamba.html>`_ since it provides a lighter and deal in a better way with dependencies.

 Using PyPi
 ----------